 Then there are variables you’d less commonly think of.
 For example, studio rents are based on local market prices, and San Francisco happens to be one of the most expensive cities in the world, so it’s no wonder a one-hour tattoo will cost, on average, $280.
 Similarly, another factor clients cannot control are insurance rates.
 Tattooing is a high-risk industry and, depending on the arrangement, an artist pays the premium or the studio pays it and factors that into their cut of an artist’s earnings.

 What’s more, no matter if your tattoo takes 10 minutes or an hour, the same materials are still needed to create the tattoo and sanitize the instruments before and after.
 Needles are single-use and vegan or organic inks can cost more than others, for example.
 Most tattoos are bandaged, so you can factor in the costs of gauze, creams, tape, and any other materials utilized.
 Some studios will give you a soap or cream for your aftercare, which is built into the overall cost.
-But for those that don’t, you’ll need to purchase those items on your own.
-(BTW, these are our favorite soaps, and these are our favorite ointments for aftercare.)
+But for those that don’t, you’ll need to purchase those items on your own (BTW, these are our favorite soaps, and these are our favorite ointments for aftercare.)
+And these costs also factor into a studio’s minimum.

 The bottom line

-Even more expensive that a tattoo is the cost of fixing one.
+Even more expensive than a tattoo is the cost of fixing one.
 “Cheap tattoos are so expensive to fix.
 You may as well spend the money and do it right the first time,” says Nickhole Arcade of Waterproof Black Tattoo in Olympia, Washington.
+And if a studio prices its tattoos suspiciously low, Missaghi suggests avoiding it altogether.
+Understanding how to price a tattoo can be helpful when assessing if a place is suspect because prices are too low, she says.

-Likewise, Donohue echoed her sentiments.
-“People spend thousands on their cars or bags and clothes, they should invest in something that will last a lot longer than all of those.”
+“People spend thousands on their cars or bags and clothes, they should invest in something that will last a lot longer than all of those,” says Donohue.
 So if you’re not ready to pay for the tattoo you want, it’s a great goal to work toward, saving up over time.
 Because beautiful tattoos are worth the wait — and the price.

-If you liked our post If You’re Wondering Why Are Tattoos So Expensive, You’re Not Alone, make sure to check out This Is the Average Salary of Tattoo Artists.
+If you liked our post If You’re Wondering Why Are Tattoos So Expensive, You’re Not Alone, make sure to check out 13 Important Things to Know Before Getting a Tattoo.